matrix-org/matrix-spec-proposals/specification/intro.rst

   ``@user:matrix.org``.

-  Finally, we decided to restrict the allowable punctuation to a very basic set to ensure that the identifier can be used as-is in as wide a number of situations as possible, without requiring escaping.
-For instance, allowing "%" or "/" would make it harder to use a user ID in a URI. "*" is used as a wildcard in some APIs (notably the filter API), so it also cannot be a legal user ID character.
+  Finally, we decided to restrict the allowable punctuation to a very basic set to reduce the possibility of conflicts with special characters in various situations.
+For example, "*" is used as a wildcard in some APIs (notably the filter API), so it cannot be a legal user ID character.

   The length restriction is derived from the limit on the length of the ``sender`` key on events; since the user ID appears in every event sent by the